Composer / Conductor Jacob Avshalomov

 to write, you’d turn it down?

-I have.
-I had a very interesting experience a number of years ago when
+and I have.
+I had a very interesting experience a number of years ago

-I was in New York.
-They were going to do a Broadway production of the
+when I was in New York.
+They were going to do a Broadway production

-some background music for the play.
-So I came down with some samples
+wanted some background music for the play.
+So I came down with some

 JA: No, I don’t